minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ### Industrial robotics software
 Pose estimation on a table top environment, with whole dataset consist of two images.
 My work is in University of Bonn's [EuroC Challenge](https://web.archive.org/web/20191204203324/http://www.euroc-project.eu/index.php?id=nimbro_manufacturing), [Paper](\href{https://arxiv.org/abs/2001.04134)

-**What I like:** How to adapt when our training data consists of RGBD data of one images, and still deliver (A company named igus GmbH bought our work!)
+**What I like:** How to adapt when our training data consists of RGBD data of one images, and still deliver (Citroën bought our work!)

 ### Rapid road detection
 Road detection with 50% faster intepretation time and retain more than 95% quality.
 [Implementation](https://github.com/minhtriet/clockwork-kitti) [Write up](arxiv)